 Here are a several tips for learning leaders to consider about integrating a distance-based collaborative approach with their asynchronous training.

-Content is, and always will be, king.
+Content is, and always be, king.

 It stands to reason that when you’re asking remote employees to take the initiative to complete a training module, the content must hold their attention.
 However, even in a collaborative environment (whether peer-to-peer or instructor led) effective content must be at the core of a great training experience.